navana-tech/MUCS2021/docs/data.md

   </div>
 </div>
 <br>
+<p style="font-size:16.5px;"><strong><span style="color:red">Please note that Hindi-English and Bengali-English train and test data have been updated on February 16, 2021.
+Please discard the data if you have downloaded before February 16, 2021.
+Make sure you download the updated data from the links below in this page.</span></strong></p>
 <p style="font-size:16.5px;">Please note the followings before downloading the data:</p>
 <ul>
   <li style="font-size:16.5px;">The download links for Hindi, Marathi, Odia, Hindi-English, and Bengali-English have zipped files which are password protected.
 The passwords are shared with only registered participants of the challenge.</li>